Skip to content

 Fail-open by design

-If the guard itself fails — the policy is missing, a rule doesn't compile, the event is malformed — the hook fails open: it warns on stderr, stays silent on stdout, and the tool call proceeds under Claude Code's normal flow.
+If the guard itself fails — the policy is missing, a rule doesn't compile, the event is malformed — the hook fails open: it warns on stderr, stays silent on stdout, and the tool call proceeds under the agent's normal flow.
+(On Cursor, "silent" means an explicit allow rather than empty stdout — see the note above.)
 A broken guard should never wedge your agent.
 Pass --fail-closed (in the registered command) to invert this and deny on internal error instead.

 Limitations

 Guard is defense-in-depth, not a sandbox.
 It sees tool calls, not their side effects: a rule that asks before Edit to .ordo-guard/ won't catch a bash sed -i doing the same edit.
-Layer it with Claude Code's own permissions; don't treat it as a security boundary against an adversarial process.
+Layer it with the agent's own permission system; don't treat it as a security boundary against an adversarial process.

 Released under the MIT License.